GSA/ficam-access/pages/pacs_procure.md

 example might be an entrance to a building where the lobby is manned during normal working hours, so a single factor is sufficient.
 After hours, the lobby is unmanned, so two factors are required.
-Some systems enable you to configure the reader to change to two factors after hours and one factor during working hours.
+Some systems enable you to configure the same reader to change from one to two factors after hours and and back to one factor during working hours.
+The ideal system can allows you to configure readers or groups of readers to switch authentication modes based on a time schedule with absolutely no user intervention.

 At this point, you will have determined your needs for the required numbers of factors at each controlled access point, so it's time to look at what's available.